hugsy/gef/docs/commands/pattern.md

 pattern create [-h] [-n N] [length]
 ```

-The sub-command `create` allows one create a new de bruijn sequence.
+The sub-command `create` allows one create a new De Bruijn sequence.
 The
 optional argument `n` determines the length of unique subsequences.
 Its default
 value matches the currently loaded architecture.
 The `length` argument sets the
 total length of the whole sequence.